BART's 15-step plan to welcome back riders

-BART is using hospital-grade disinfectant in stations and on-board trains.
+BART is using hospital-grade disinfectant in stations, elevators, and on-board trains.
 Train poles are wiped down with disinfectant at the end of the line during service hours.
 Crews use electrostatic foggers on train cars that spray disinfecting mist that coats and clings to surfaces.
 All cars are fogged every 24 hours.
 Station touchpoints are wiped down multiple times each day.
 Some station entrances/exits have been closed at Downtown San Francisco, Downtown Oakland, Downtown Berkeley and Balboa Park stations to help us focus our cleaning and safety efforts.

 Step 2 – Run Long Trains

 BART is committed to running service that allows for social distancing.
 We will continue to run long trains all day to allow riders to spread out.
 BART has determined riders can maintain social distancing of 6 feet on-board train cars with no more than 30 people per car.
 Social distancing of 3 feet can be achieved with no more than 60 people per car.